Tyler127/CSCI4061/Project2/README.md

 ## Changes to Makefile or Existing Files:
 - added "outfolder" command as a dependency of "all" and "inter", which was in TA given makefile from Piazza

-## Outline of Contributions:
+## Actual Contributions:
 - All: leaf_process.c
-- Jackson: implement delete_duplicate_files and aid in redirection and create_symlinks
+- Jackson: implement delete_duplicate_files and aid in redirection and create_symlinks and README
 - Tyler: Implement the redirection function
 - Gianni: Implement the create_symlinks